Athaher-Sayem/Bank-Managemnt-Project/README.md

 About the Author

-This project was created by Athaher Sayem as a part of a 2nd semester coursework.
+This project was created by Athaher Sayem and my teammate ,as a part of a 2nd semester coursework.
 It demonstrates fundamental concepts in C programming and basic file handling operations.
 Contact

 For any queries or suggestions, please contact Athaher Sayem at athahersayem@yahoo.com